Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 Users can also find their criminal records through the mail by filling out the Criminal History Record Application and sending it to the aforementioned office address.

-How To Locate Criminal Records – Utah
+How To Locate Criminal Records Throughout Utah

-Individuals can find their own criminal records by going to the Bureau of Criminal Identification website for Utah (explained above).
-If a person wishes to locate criminal records for another person, contacting the Utah Department of Public Safety (DPS) often will lead them in the right direction as this department is the state’s central repository for criminal history reports.
+If a person wishes to locate criminal records on any other person in Utah, contacting the state’s Department of Public Safety (DPS) will often lead them in the right direction, as this department is the central repository for criminal history reports.

 Different jurisdictions throughout the state will have different manners and procedures of how to gather and store criminal records.
 However, most records are available through the online repositories or central repository through the DPS.